Universality in statistical measures of trajectories in classical billiards: Integrable rectangular versus chaotic Sinai and Bunimovich billiards: Introduction

-The answers we found can be summarized as follows: For the 2D Sinai billiard and 2D Bunimovich stadium billiard the level spacing distribution $P(s)$ and spectral rigidity $\Delta_{3}(L)$ are consistent with predictions of RMT (GOE behavior), i.e. show universal behavior.
-This behavior is statistically the same as the one observed in quantum chaos (obtained from energy level spacing distributions).
+The answers we found can be summarized as follows: For the 2D Sinai billiard and the 2D Bunimovich stadium billiard the level spacing distribution $P(s)$ and spectral rigidity $\Delta_{3}(L)$ are consistent with predictions of RMT (GOE behaviour), i.e. show universal behaviour.
+This behaviour is statistically the same as the one observed in quantum chaos (obtained from energy level spacing distributions).
 The implication of these findings is that RMT not only represents well the statistical fluctuation properties of the energy spectrum of chaotic quantum systems, but also those of the length spectrum of chaotic classical systems.
 Moreover, statistical fluctuations obtained from spectra of action/length matrices clearly distinguish chaotic from integrable systems.